JeffCohen/workbook/books/law713/3-ruby/3-intelligence/1-scripts.md

 print "Today's lucky number is: #{lucky_number}. \n"
 ```

 Save it with the filename `lucky.rb` in a folder that's easy for your command
 prompt to get to, like `~/code/` (macOS) or `C:/code` (Windows).

 > We use the `.rb` file extension to remind ourselves that the file contains Ruby code.

-Go to your command line, and if you aleady have `irb` running, you can
+If you already have `irb` running in your command prompt, you should
-exit it now:
+exit it now to get back to your command line:

 ``` irb
 irb(main)> exit
 ```

-or you can press `CTRL-D` to exit.
+(or you can press `CTRL-D` to exit.)

-Now you can run you Ruby script directly from your command prompt like this:
+Now, run your Ruby script directly from your command line, like this:

 ```
 ruby lucky.rb